• Skip to primary navigation

 There were a lot of problems with using pneumatic cylinders to lower shampoo-dispensing nozzles to the fill-start bottle depth and then raise them during filling.
 For starters, the nozzle tips often dribbled shampoo upon exiting the bottle openings.

 Now the bottle-filing equipment uses electric actuators from IAI America for vertical nozzle motion.
 There are no shampoo drips to clean because the electric actuator continually adjusts its ascent speed to maintain a constant and optimal distance between the nozzles and liquid surfaces.
 That prevents the nozzles from inadvertently plunging into the liquid (and dripping shampoo upon exiting the bottle).
 Quality control is also higher as there are no more products rejected on the basis of being underweight due to the presence of bubbles.
+If there’s a need for repair and replacement, spare parts are easily found.
 Finally, the elimination of cleanup saves the shampoo plant labor worth thousands of dollars per year.
 For more information, visit intelligentactuator.com.

 Filed Under: Applications, Featured, Integrated Linear Systems, Linear actuators (all) Tagged With: iai